'Game of Thrones', 'Apes' and Samsung sweep VFX awards

 The incredibly soulful CG characters Caesar and Hèctor were among the outstanding visual effects of "War for the Planet of the Apes" and "Coco" that earned both films four prizes.

-Samsung was rewarded for the ad entitled "Ostrich: Do What You Can't".
+Samsung was rewarded for an ad entitled "Ostrich: Do What You Can't".

 "Dunkirk", "Blade Runner 2049" and the opening dance number from "Guardians of The Galaxy: Vol 2" also won awards, while Weta effects wizard Joe Letteri took home a lifetime achievement award.